 This year marks the 10th celebration of the American Indian Veteran National Memorial.
 Mark your calendars for November 11, 2022, and experience history in the making.
 Guest speakers, reception, music, Veteran art market, and new exhibition will be featured.
 Come celebrate this November with America’s original bravest.
 In 2012, ...
 Details →

-The 59th annual Heard Museum Guild Indian Fair & Market is March 4 – 5, 2017 The Fair is a world-acclaimed cultural event that draws nearly 15,000 visitors and more than 600 of the nation’s most outstanding and successful American Indian artists.
+The 65th Annual Heard Museum Guild Indian Fair & Market returns March 4 & 5, 2023 This premier event is one of the largest American Indian art markets in the world and draws nearly 15,000 visitors and more than 600 of the Nation’s most preeminent American Indian artists.
 Indian ...
 Details →